howsoai/platform-installation-examples/prereqs/README.md

 ## Resources
-Expect to need a workstation with at least 32GB of RAM and 8 CPU cores to run the examples.
+To run every example well - you will need a workstation with at least 32GB of RAM and 8 CPU cores.
+If you are low on resources, shut down any other applications you can, and try the single node k3d cluster.

 ## Container Runtime
 Docker for Windows/Mac or equivilent.
 On mac increase the memory and cpu limits.